 These screws securing the switch board cover.

-Separate the switch board cover from the laptop base using a guitar pick (or any other piece of soft plastic).
+Separate the switch board cover from the top cover using a guitar pick (or any other piece of soft plastic).

 Lift up the switch board cover.

 Continue removing the switch board cover with your fingers.